mightymiklas/Identify_A_Face/README.md

 [Demo](https://calm-everglades-55128.herokuapp.com/)

-From the demo site you can run some of the example and see the returned results as displayed below.
+From the demo site you can run some of the examples and see the returned results as displayed below.

  George Clooney
 ![George Clooney](https://i.imgur.com/Vl0ohit.png)

  The Cast Of That 70's Show
 ![The Cast Of That 70's Show](https://i.imgur.com/53PCoxT.png)

  Adele
 ![Adele](https://i.imgur.com/CUhntJY.png)

 ---